A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: The FP-type Receiver: A Unified Framework

-It can be easily verified that for the FP-type receiver, the approximate PEP is an increasing function of $\rho$, indicating that the projection-type receiver are optimal if the ML detection is used.
+It can be easily verified that for the FP-type receiver, the approximate PEP is an increasing function of $\rho$, indicating that the projection-type receiver is optimal if the ML detection is used.